 - Construct effective defenses to keep monsters from getting to their shrine and making it easier to fight them in close quarters.

-Once it becomes night and the dwarves' Night Vision expires, Plague begins.
-In smaller games (20 or less players) about half of the dwarves will die, and in larger games (21 or more) about one third will die.
+Once it becomes night and the dwarves' Night Vision expires, plague begins.
+In smaller games (less than 20 players) about half of the dwarves will die, and in larger games (20 or more) about one third will die.
 Plague is somewhat random depending on which plague it is but no plague specifically targets any particular players except for those that opt into the plague using /menu.
 Those that are plagued are awarded one extra monster mana per second to help speed up their upgrade process and become stronger monsters sooner.